Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

 The Carissa Effect

-In 2012, Moore joined a group of five professional surfers from all over Latin America to visit the coastal community of Panama, Costa Rica, and El Salvador.
+In 2012, Moore joined a group of five professional surfers from all over Latin America to visit the coastal communities of Panama, Costa Rica, and El Salvador.

 The goal was to teach children between the ages of 8 and 12 how to surf and reuse plastic bottles.